 When we investigate trivial benefits, limited company directors can claim for these in line with the above.
 If you work as a contractor through your own UK business, you can claim these each year, if you follow the above guidelines.
 They are in fact, one of the benefits for contractors with their own company.
 When we consider how many trivial benefits in a year, as the annual limit is £300 you could make a trivial benefit payment of up to £50, six times per annum.
 Please make sure that it is not cash or a cash voucher (a cash voucher is a voucher that you can exchange for cash).

 Also, please ensure that the claim is not more than £50 each time.
 The annual allowance is £300 per director.
 Therefore, you can claim the £50 up to six times a year.
 Basically, the amount will save CT at 19% or 25%, depending on whether your contracting company is small or large (see our Corporation Tax guide for details).
 You also receive the benefit of what items you spend this on.
 Please also ensure that you obtain the receipts each time your business pays for director’s trivial benefits.

 Furthermore, you can also claim the VAT on trivial benefits if the cost includes VAT and you have a receipt to back this up.

 Every tax year, a business can pay up to £150 for its employees for an annual event or what most may term the `annual Christmas party’.
 This event can be one or several events throughout the year, and as long as you do not exceed the limit, the amount is tax-free.

-Several years after this tax-free expense’s introduction, many are unaware of it.
+Several years after this tax-free expense’s introduction, many UK contracting professionals and other business owners are unaware of it.
 As a result, many business owners that can claim this do not claim trivial benefits for directors.
 There is no definitive list that covers what these claims can cover.
 Therefore, as long as you bear in mind the exemptions above, they can be for any cost.